Shopify/maintenance_tasks/README.md

 $ rails generate maintenance_tasks:install
 ```

+The generator creates and runs a migration to add the necessary table to your
+database.
+It also mounts Mainteance Tasks in your `config/routes.rb`.
+By default
+the web UI can be accessed in the new `/maintenance_tasks` path.

 ## Usage

+### Creating a Task

 A generator is provided to create tasks.
 Generate a new task by running: